skip to main content

 Stage 2

-In the event that the employee(s) remains dissatisfied the matter should be referred to the second and final formal stage.
+In the event that the employee(s) remain dissatisfied, the matter should be referred to the second and final formal stage.

 The employee should complete the Stage 2 individual or collective grievance notification form and submit this to the manager identified in the Stage 1 outcome letter within 14 calendar days of receiving the written outcome.